HumanityReport.com

 Coral Reefs: Tipping Point Crossed[73][121]

-2023-2025: worst bleaching ever — 84% of world's reefs hit across 82 countries[73].
-First confirmed climate tipping point crossed.
-500 million depend on reefs[41]
+2023–2025 4th Global Bleaching Event: worst ever — 84% of the world's reefs hit across 82 countries[73].
+The Global Tipping Points Report (Oct 2025) declared this the first confirmed climate tipping point crossed.
+Nearly a billion people depend on reef ecosystems[41]

 The Sixth Extinction[18][122]

-Species dying 1000x faster than natural rate.
+Species dying 100–1000× faster than natural background rate (Ceballos, Pimm).
 We're in a mass extinction event

 The Burning Point